-- Projects with larger scopes and costs should demonstrate a more extensive internal planning process, including the analysis of a wide range of alternatives. - Applicants have faced unprecedented community engagement challenges due to COVID-19.
-Evaluators should consider the strategies that applicants used to overcome these challenges and any unique challenges related to community context (e.g., lack of reliable broadband, higher levels of COVID-19 infections, etc.) when evaluating this question.
+- Projects with larger scopes and costs should demonstrate a more extensive internal planning process, including the analysis of a wide range of alternatives. - Evaluators should consider strategies that applicants used to overcome unique community challenges (e.g., recent natural disasters, continued impacts from COVID-19, etc.) when evaluating this question.
 However, the level of community engagement should still be appropriate for the magnitude and complexity of the project.